 -Fabric.
 I wish the fabric on the seat and the canopy was a little more expensive.
 The fabric, especially on the canopy, has a cheap feel to it.

 -Mesh window closure.
 I didn’t like the noisy Velcro closure for the mesh window in the back.
-I wish it has an elastic strap like on City Mini.
+I wish it had an elastic strap like on City Mini.

 Snap vs City Mini vs B-Agile Comparison Chart

-Since these stroller are so similar, I should write a separate in depth post about this, but here is a quick comparison chart for you.
-Here is full review of Baby Jogger City Mini and Britax B-Agile strollers.
+Since these strollers are so similar, I should write a separate in-depth post about this, but here is a quick comparison chart for you.
+Here is a full review of Baby Jogger City Mini and Britax B-Agile strollers.

 Stroller weight: 13 lbs

 Weight limit: 44 lbs